cfpb/rental-assistance-finder/README.md

 ## Testing

+All linting and testing can be run with `yarn run test`.
+Otherwise, the individual checks can be done below:

+### Linting

 - Lint the application with `yarn run lint`.
+- Autofix linting issues with `yarn run lint --fix`

+### Unit tests

+- Run unit tests with `yarn run test:unit`.

+### Functional tests

+Ensure a local server is running (with `yarn start`).

 - Run functional tests with `yarn run cypress run`.
+- Run functional tests interactively with `yarn run cypress open`
+- Run component functional tests with `yarn run cypress run-ct`

 ## To use inside a website